the-hidden-eye/Reverse-Proxy-Cache-Redis/README.md

 # Reverse-Proxy Cache Redis

 Implementation of a reverse proxy that caches the database in Redis memory.
-Background update when the cache expires and scalar activity is some of the differentials.
+Background update when the cache expires and scalable is some of the differentials.

 ### Prerequisites